Symptoms of COVID-19 vary significantly.

 Following the recommendations for vaccination is very important for people's own health and for the health of their family and the people in their community.
 Multiple COVID-19 vaccines are currently in use worldwide (see COVID-19 Vaccine Tracker).
 Two mRNA vaccines (BNT162b2 and mRNA-1273), one adenovirus vector vaccine (Ad26.COV2.S), and one protein subunit adjuvanted vaccine (NVX-CoV2373) are used in the United States.
 Vaccines available in the United States are administered as a primary series of 1, 2, or 3 injections (see CDC: Use of COVID-19 Vaccines in the United States).

 Protection against infection from a primary vaccination series has been shown to decrease over time.
-To maximize protection against infection, severe disease, and death, booster doses are recommended for people 5 years of age and older.
-People who have received all recommended booster doses are considered "up-to-date" on their vaccine series.
+To maximize protection against infection, severe disease, and death, additional doses are recommended.
+People who have received all recommended primary series vaccinations and booster doses are considered "up-to-date" on their vaccine series.
 (See also CDC: COVID-19 Vaccine Booster Shots.)

-In the US, the “updated” booster dose is given as an mRNA vaccine that is bivalent, which means it stimulates an immune response against 2 viruses or viral strains.
-The bivalent boosters are designed to protect against the original COVID-19 strain and also common Omicron variants.
-One bivalent booster dose is given at least 2 months after completing the primary vaccination series or prior non-bivalent booster doses.
+In the US, the “updated” booster dose is an mRNA vaccine that is bivalent, which means it stimulates an immune response against 2 viruses or viral strains.
+The bivalent vaccines are designed to protect against the original COVID-19 strain and also common Omicron variants.
+The bivalent vaccines may be given as a booster dose or as part of the primary series.

 In most situations, the mRNA vaccines and the protein subunit adjuvanted vaccine are preferred over the vector vaccine due to the slight risk of serious side effects with the vector vaccine (see CDC: Johnson & Johnson’s Janssen COVID-19 Vaccine Overview and Safety.)